WeZZard/Gatsblog/content/_posts/2022-03-06-unexplained-swiftui-the-programming-language-nature-of-swiftui/index.md

 ![Fibonacci Number run on Swift Playground](fibonacci-number-on-swift-playground.jpeg "Fibonacci Number run on Swift Playground")

 As you see, we computed Fibonacci number with “native” SwiftUI code.
 But being able to write a program which computes Fibonacci number with things come from SwiftUI does not mean that SwiftUI is a programming language.
-We can only say that it is programming language unless SwiftUI offers true “language structures” to make the program ran.
+We can only say that SwiftUI is programming language unless it offers real “language structures” which make the program ran.

 ## Unexplained View Protocol